Debugging & Profiling - Finding What's Wrong and Where It's Slow

 return result

-Reference vs copy: assigning a list does not copy it.
+Reference vs copy.
+Assigning a list does not copy it.
+Both names point to the same object.

 a = [1, 2, 3]

-b = a # b points to the same list
+b = a # b is another name for the same list

 b.append(4)